hashicorp/packer/website/source/docs/post-processors/amazon-import.html.md

 -   `tags` (object of key/value strings) - Tags applied to the created AMI and relevant snapshots.

+-   `ami_users` (array of strings) - A list of account IDs that have access to launch the imported AMI.
+By default no additional users other than the user importing the AMI has permission to launch it.

+-   `ami_groups` (array of strings) - A list of groups that have access to launch the imported AMI.
+By default no groups have permission to launch the AMI. `all` will make the AMI publically accessible.
+AWS currently doesn't accept any value other than "all".

+-   `ami_description` (string) - The description to set for the resulting imported AMI.
+By default this description is empty.

 ## Basic Example

 Here is a basic example.
 This assumes that the builder has produced an OVA artifact for us to work with, and IAM roles for import exist in the AWS account being imported into.